-- A. Scoping: If an investigation is required, the nature and scope of the investigation will be determined (ie who will lead the investigation, what third party advice may be required, what is the likely timeframe).
-The investigation officer will endeavour to finalise this scoping process within [one month] after receipt of your disclosure. - B. Engagement: If external assistance or specialist advice is required, third parties will be engaged.
-This may take approximately [one month] following finalisation of the scoping process. - C. Investigation: The investigation officer, along with any internal or external resources or advisers engaged to assist in the process, will investigate the disclosure to determine whether it reveals any Reportable Conduct.
-The investigation officer will use reasonable endeavours to finalise this process within six months following the engagement phase. - D. Recording, reporting and review: The Disclosure Officer(s) and any investigation officer(s) will keep appropriate records and documentation for each step throughout the disclosure handling and investigation process.
-Investigation findings, and suggestions for rectifying any identified issues, will be reported to Head of Legal and Compliance who will, in turn, report quarterly to Blackmores' Risk Committee.
-This process may take between one to two months following finalisation of the investigation, noting the method for documenting and reporting the findings will depend on the nature of the disclosure.
+- a) Scoping: If an investigation is required, the nature and scope of the investigation will be determined (i.e., who will lead the investigation, what third party advice may be required and the likely timeframe).
+The investigation officer will endeavour to finalise this scoping process within [one month] after receipt of your disclosure. - b) Engagement: If external assistance or specialist advice is required, third parties will be engaged.
+This may take approximately [one month] following finalisation of the scoping process. - c) Investigation: The investigation officer, along with any internal or external resources or advisers engaged to assist in the process, will investigate the disclosure to determine whether it reveals

+- any Reportable Conduct.
+The investigation officer will use reasonable endeavors to finalise this process within six months following the engagement phase. - d) Recording, reporting and review: The Disclosure Officer(s) and any Investigation Officer(s) will keep appropriate records and documentation for each step throughout the disclosure handling and investigation process.
+Investigation findings, and suggestions for rectifying any identified issues, will be reported to the Compliance Officer who will, in turn, report quarterly to the Blackmores' Governing Board.
+This process may take between one to two months following finalisation of the investigation, noting the method for documenting, and reporting the findings will depend on the nature of the disclosure.

 The above timeframes are indicative only, and Blackmores cannot guarantee that any of these timeframes will be met despite its reasonable efforts.
-Timing will depend on a number of factors, including the nature and severity of the wrongdoing, whether you are readily contactable and the availability of third parties to assist with the investigation.
+Timing will depend on a number of factors, including the nature and severity of the disclosure matter, whether you are readily contactable and the availability of third parties to assist with the investigation.

-Blackmores acknowledges that this process naturally contains some inherent limitations, for example [the natural risk of human error], [reliance on availability of resources and third parties over which Blackmores does not have control], issues caused by any inability of Blackmores to contact you and the need for Blackmores to operate within the restraints of confidentiality.
+Blackmores acknowledges that this process naturally contains some inherent limitations, for example (the natural risk of human error), (reliance on availability of resources and third parties over which Blackmores does not have control), issues caused by any inability of Blackmores to contact you and the need for Blackmores to operate within the restraints of confidentiality.